Baking Bad

 by

 It's not easy to make good bread.
-Even though I have a ton of cooking doodads in the kitchen, it took me a while to make an edible one.
-I remember my first try at it.
+Even though I have a ton of cooking doodads in the kitchen, it took me a while to make an edible loaf.
+I remember my first try.
 It smelled like bread, but it looked and tasted like a brick.
 Only a crocodile could have chewed it.

 The kneading is just as important as anything else.
-It's not just about pounding the dough as if it were a punching bag, rather it's about folding it skillfully.
-And if you're lucky enough to make it through the previous steps, it's time to bake.
+This is not just about pounding the dough as if it were a punching bag, rather it's about folding it skillfully.
+And if you're lucky enough to make it through the previous steps, now it's time to bake.

 The oven needs to be hot as... hell?
-And once the loaf is in the oven don't open it.
-Watching it grow and toast will fill you with pride and satisfaction.
-Then carefully remove it from the oven and enjoy it, but wait for it to cool first— it tastes better and you won't burn yourself.
+Once the loaf is in the oven, don't open it.
+Watching it rise will fill you with pride and satisfaction.
+Then carefully remove it from the oven and enjoy, but wait for it to cool first— it will taste better and you won't burn yourself.

 3